2007 West Virginia Mountaineers football team: Pittsburgh

-Fiesta Bowl: Oklahoma
+Oklahoma—Fiesta Bowl

-WVU entered the game as 7-point underdogs to the #3 Oklahoma Sooners, who were thought by some to be the best team in the country.
+WVU entered the game as seven-point underdogs to the #3 Oklahoma Sooners, who were thought by some to be the best team in the country.
 Former head coach Rich Rodriguez had recently taken the head coaching position at the University of Michigan, leaving West Virginia with interim head coach Bill Stewart.
 West Virginia halfback Steve Slaton was taken out of the game early on with a hamstring injury, leaving the Mountaineers with freshman Noel Devine.
 West Virginia scored early with two field goals by Pat McAfee to take the lead, 6–0, into the second quarter.
 Sam Bradford was intercepted by Mountaineer safety Quinton Andrews early on, but the Sooners bounced back with a field goal to make it 6–3.
 However, fullback Owen Schmitt led the Mountaineers to their first touchdown on a 57-yard run to make the score 13–3.
 Oklahoma returned with a field goal to make it 13–6, but West Virginia ended the first half with a pass from their star quarterback, Pat White to a wide-open Darius Reynaud for a 21-yard touchdown to make it 20–6 at halftime.
 Linebacker Reed Williams won the Defensive MVP award, while backup linebacker J.T.
 Thomas recorded 6 tackles.